- Healthcare IT

-The global picture archiving and communication system market size is valued at US$2.9 billion in 2025 and is projected to reach US$4.4 billion by 2032, growing at a CAGR of 6.0% from 2025 to 2032.
+The global picture archiving and communication system market size is expected to be valued at US$ 3.1 billion in 2026 and projected to reach US$ 4.6 billion by 2033, growing at a CAGR of 6.0% between 2026 and 2033.

 Rising demand for digital imaging is a major driver for the picture archiving and communication system (PACS) market.
 Globally, over 1.2 billion imaging procedures were carried out in 2020, reflecting the rapid growth of diagnostic imaging.
 In Taiwan, the use of CT scans increased more than threefold from 2000 to 2017, while MRI usage surged almost fourfold, demonstrating the growing reliance on advanced imaging modalities.